cwuu/11-767/labs/lab8-projects.md

 ----
 1. Are you making sufficient progress towards completing your final project?
 Explain why or why not.
 If not, please report how you plan to change the scope and/or focus of your project accordingly.
 <br><b>Ans:</b>
-From the preliminary results, we believe that we are making progress towards completing our final project.
-The reason is that the visual quality of output from the quantized model/with depthwise-seperable layers and fire module are satisfactory.
-Up to now, there is no unexpected outcome.
-Therefore, we can continue the directions and seek other techniques to optimize the inference speed/visual quality/metrics.

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
  <br><b>Ans:</b>
-Implemented a unified script to find the quantized metrics.
-And to combine the depthwise-seperable layers and fire module with the quantization aware training.
-3. How will each group member contribute towards those steps?

 <br><b>Ans:</b> Raymond and Emily will equally take half of the training and evaluation for the experiments the ablation study.
 And will discuss and analyze the result together.